maxmiliano/bookstore/README.md

 # Bookstore

 ## What
-<p>This is a simple project which I did following a Tutorial from Deanin YouTube channel.</p>
+This is a simple project which I did following the tutorial [Setup A Ruby on Rails 7 API With React JS](https://www.youtube.com/watch?v=sh4WrNGDvQM) from Deanin YouTube channel.

 ## Why
-<p>Added this to GitHub to make it easier to keep track of future changes I would make to this project while I continue learning React.</p>
+Added this to GitHub to make it easier to keep track of future changes I would make to this project while I continue learning React.

 ## Dependencies
 * Ruby version used